 Based on user and funder feedback, and to maximize library growth and usage, The Cell offers a variety of licensing options for selection by submitters.
 We welcome comments and feedback on these policies.
-Please contact David Orloff (email@example.com), Manager, Image Library, with your feedback and concerns.
+Please contact David Orloff (email@example.com), Director, Image Library, with your feedback and concerns.

 Our goals include allowing for the most effective use of the data (without attribution, large data sets can be used easily, furthering scientific discovery), and reaching the greatest number of users.